Orange Line (VTA): Guadalupe line

 The trackway between Old Ironsides station and First Street is part of the Guadalupe line, the first light rail line constructed in Santa Clara county.
 The Guadalupe line opened for revenue service on December 10, 1987, originally running from Old Ironsides station to Civic Center station in San Jose.
 Champion station was not part of the original line; it was added as intermediate stop as part of the Tasman West project.

 Tasman West extension

 The Tasman West extension project was constructed with funds from the 1996 Measure B sales tax measure.
 Champion station was the first to open as an infill stop along the existing Guadalupe line trackway, opening March 24, 1997.
-On December 17, 1999, 7.6 mi of trackway and 12 new light rail stations added between the existing Old Ironsides station and the new Downtown Mountain View station.
+On December 17, 1999, 7.6 mi of trackway and 12 new light rail stations added between the existing Old Ironsides station and the new Mountain View station.
 On the same day, Baypointe station opened just east of the intersection of 1st and Tasman.